 Mr. Holdreith leads the firm’s Health and Life Sciences Industry Group and serves as a member of the firm's Executive Board.
 He is a Fellow of the American College of Trial Lawyers.
 He is known as a strategist, a trusted counselor and an able courtroom lawyer.
 He has tried jury cases to multi-million dollar verdicts, and has resolved complex cases at all stages of litigation.
 Chambers says he “comes recommended for his strengths in high-value IP disputes, particularly in the healthcare and life sciences spaces.”
 Chambers also says, “When you’re having a litigation strategy discussion with him, he pivots very quickly and anticipates issues,” and that he is “very business-minded.”
 His clients attest that he is ‘"very good at developing and communicating strategy” and “acutely aware of business concerns.”
 IAM’s The World’s Leading Patent Practitioners says he is “known for his imagination and flair in court,” and reports a client’s observation that “he develops a compelling case and knows what he needs to prove in court.
 Jake is creative and sees issues from all angles, but quickly finds the best arguments.
 His counsel is informed by a fine-tuned sense of business and legal priorities.
 He is one of our best lawyers and we trust him with our most important cases.”

 Mr. Holdreith counsels clients and tries complex lawsuits including intellectual property, regulatory and constitutional litigation.
 He understands the unique challenges of operating in complex legal and regulatory environments, and he is an experienced courtroom advocate in Hatch-Waxman cases.
 He has handled cases in the United States, Europe and Asia.

 Mr. Holdreith uses a business partnership approach to his engagements.
 He defines litigation success in terms of client-focused outcomes, and manages projects with budgeting and regular communication.

-Mr. Holdreith regularly speaks on topics such as trial skills and strategies, alternative fee agreements, presentation of experts in complex cases, and damages.
+Mr. Holdreith regularly speaks on topics such as trial skills and strategies, pharmaceutical patent litigation, presentation of experts in complex cases, and damages.